-Why do WA Home Buyers & Investors need a Pre-Purchase Building Inspection?
+Why Do Home Buyers & Investors Need A Western Australian / Perth Pre-Purchase Building Inspection?

 There is the potential to have a pre-purchase building inspection conducted on the property you want to purchase prior to making an offer to purchase or bidding at an auction.
 However, this is often discouraged by sellers and their agents.
 The majority of building inspections in WA are usually integrated as a purchase condition into the Offer to Purchase Contract.

 Under these contract pre conditions, the buyer can make their offer subject to certain conditions which must be satisfied prior to the contract becoming unconditional.
 Common conditions include subject to “finance”, “pest (termite) inspections” and or “building inspections”.
 What becomes absolutely key is the wording of the pre-purchase building condition clause and how that clause operates.